Skip to content

 • catalog:

-catalog: Runs Vufind with Apache in the foreground
+catalog: Runs VuFind with Apache in the foreground

 cron: A single replica service using the catalog service's image to run automated jobs such as the periodic harvest and import of data from FOLIO